Frequently Asked Questions About Polybutylene

 Should I Repipe My Home if it has Polybutylene Plumbing?

-If your home has polybutylene plumbing, it is highly recommended to consider repiping.
+If your home has polybutylene plumbing, we highly recommend considering a repipe.

 Mold from a quest pipe leak